WATCH: Gov. Hutchinson’s daily COVID-19 briefing

 LITTLE ROCK, Ark.
-(KAIT) - Dr. Jose Romero, Secretary of Health, and Dr. Jennifer Dillaha, State Epidemiologist, update the public at 1:30 p.m. on the state’s response to the coronavirus, including the latest cases of COVID-19 and deaths.
+(KAIT) - Gov. Asa Hutchinson updates the public on the state’s response to the coronavirus, including the latest cases of COVID-19 and deaths.

-In the state, Dr. Romero reports 735 new COVID-19 cases.
-This is down from 912 cases reported on Wednesday.
+Hutchinson started off the press conference by commenting on President Trump’s executive order over the weekend.
+Hutchinson said, “We should not block immediate relief.”

-Of the top counties in Arkansas with new COVID-19 cases, Dr. Romero reports Craighead with 69, Poinsett 27, Crittenden and Mississippi at 23 and Greene at 22.
+The best solution, Hutchinson says, is for Congress to reach an agreement.
+“We should not block immediate relief.”

 Copyright 2020 KAIT.
 All rights reserved.